Shubh10am/Ottermap-backend/README.md

   - `longitude`: User's longitude
 - **Description**: Returns a list of shops sorted by distance from the user's location.

+## Direct API Access

+You can also hit the API directly at the deployed URL: [https://ottermap-backend.onrender.com](https://ottermap-backend.onrender.com).

 ## Utilities

 ### Haversine Function